jimbateson/jamesbateson.co.uk/src/articles/reflecting-on-and-rebranding-myself.md

 tags:
   - Career
 ---
-My job role has unfortunnataly been made redundant recently.
+My job role has unfortunataly been made redundant recently.
 The time since, has honestly been a bit of a blur.
 Lots of emotions that have changed on a daily basis.

 Whilst I'm devestated and currently in the shock/fright/realisation of what that means in terms of living and such, I'm tryin to not get overwhelmed by it and stay positive.